Macrurido/simodiff/README.md

-It provides a data frame contains four variables (columns): the class mark `CM`, the absolute frequency of the total number of organisms `ni`, the number of organisms active during reproduction `ni`, and the proportions of reproductive active organisms in each length class.
+It provides a data frame contains four variables (columns): the class mark `CM`, the absolute frequency of the total number of organisms `ni`, the number of organisms active during reproduction `mi`, and the proportions of reproductive active organisms in each length class.

 `glad()` Graphical approximation of initial values.
 The initial values